 Size and Layout

-One of the beauties of using our units is that they are available in a range of different sizes.
+One of the beauties of using our units is that they are available for hire, conversion and sale in a range of different sizes.
 This means that you can find the perfect size for you.
 They are generally available in:

 - 10ft (floor area 72ft²)